-Sperm production and health Information on diet, herbs, vitamins and natural supplements for sperm health and low sperm count by Ray Sahelian, M.D.
-Review of causes
+Sperm production and health Information on diet, herbs, vitamins and natural supplements for health and low sperm count, review of causes

 Sperm count measures how many sperm are in a man's ejaculate.
 Anything over 20 million sperm per milliliter is considered normal.
 A sperm count less than 20 million per milliliter is called oligospermia.
 A low sperm count is one cause of male infertility.
 It only takes a single sperm to fertilize an egg (ovum).
 But the odds of a single sperm reaching the egg are quite low.
-A medical evaluation can help determine the cause of a low sperm count.
+A medical evaluation can help determine the reasons for such problems.
 Possible causes of low sperm count include varicoceles, a side effect of certain medications, excessive stress, exposure to radiation or certain chemicals, smoking, testicular abnormalities that are present at birth (congenital) and diet.
 A potential cause of low sperm count is soaking for prolonged periods in hot tubs or jacuzzis.

 Prescription drugs as cause of low sperm count or sperm damage